valbok/mjpeg-over-http/README.md

 # Motion-JPEG over HTTP

-Allows to take video buffers using v4l2 and streams them over HTTP in Motion-JPEG.
+A toolset that allows to take video buffers using v4l2 and streams them over HTTP in Motion-JPEG.
 Designed to handle the resources efficiently.

+Plug-in a web camera and run:

     $ ./bin/mjpeg-over-http
     Host................: 0.0.0.0